nocomplexity/FreeAndOpenMachineLearning/security.rst

 * Adversarial attacks: The basic idea is to fool a machine learning system by providing malicious input that cause the system to make a false prediction or categorization.

-* Data poisoning: Machine learning system learn directly from data.
+* Data poisoning: Machine learning systems learn directly from data.
 Intentionally manipulated data can compromise the machine learning application.
 If you want to make yourself e.g. invisible for face recognition you can create or buy special clothes.

 * Data confidentiality: An unique challenge in machine learning is protecting confidential data.